rudyn2/cc5114/src/neural_network/README.md

 ---

 I have used the Example script to perform some experiments with the neural network.
 First of all, i have trained the neural network using the Iris Dataset from sklearn.
-The purpose of this is seeing the evolution of the loss and accuracy of the net along the training.
+The architecture used was 4 inputs, 15 neurons in the hidden layer and 3 outputs for the output layer.
+Using this, the purpose of this is seeing the evolution of the loss and accuracy of the net along the training.

 ![Learning Curve](example_resources/learning_curve.png)